 “Our body might influence our thinking.
 In other words, our thinking does not simply come from the brain — the way that we experience the physical world through our bodies shapes our thinking.
 The environment is really important here.
 The way we move our body, how we’re standing, or what we’re touching or holding can influence the way that we think about or evaluate a situation.”

-It’s true that pleasing visuals attract followers, and an aesthetic Instagram feed will have your audience keep coming back for more, but employing the use of multiple sensory experiences ensures a better connection with your consumers.
+Pleasing visuals indeed attract followers, and an aesthetic Instagram feed will have your audience keep coming back for more, but employing the use of multiple sensory experiences ensures a better connection with your consumers.

 Appealing to your audience

 Each of our five senses plays a key role in selling the experience to your loyal customers.
-Here, we’ll take a look at some brands who nailed sensory marketing in their campaigns.
+Here, we’ll take a look at some brands that nailed sensory marketing in their campaigns.

 Unless you’re running a restaurant or marketing drinks, this is the sense that social media marketers are least likely to influence.
 Nevertheless, companies like KFC, McDonald’s, and Burger King still invest in social media campaigns.

 One way that food and drink industries have incorporated this, is through the creation of new and interesting flavors.
 They tickle our curiosity, compelling us to try whatever it is out.